-When considering road networks and, consequently, non-complete graphs (i.e., graphs that do not contain an edge for every pair of nodes), routing problems face additional challenges because key assumptions are not satisfied (see, e.g., [25], [16], [6], [8]).
+When considering road networks and, consequently, non-complete graphs (i.e., graphs that do not contain an edge for every pair of nodes), routing problems face additional challenges because key assumptions are not satisfied (see, e.g., Fleischmann (1985), Cornuéjols et al. (1985), Ben Ticha et al. (2018), Ben Ticha et al. (2021b)).
 In particular, only a subset of nodes are customers since most of the nodes are associated with cross-roads, which do not have a demand to meet.
 Therefore, only some nodes need to be visited by the vehicles involved in the problem, which is in contrast with the traditional VRP formulations considering each node in the graph as a customer.
 Moreover, it may not be possible to find a route that visits nodes and edges only once, thus leading to problems with an empty feasible set.
-Recently, exact approaches to solve routing problems on a subset of nodes have been proposed in [54] and [10] for VRP, [56] for the traveling salesman problem (TSP), and [7] for the shortest path problem.
-Such papers belong to the stream of works focusing on the so-called Steiner TSP, which was addressed for the first time by [25] and [16].
+Recently, exact approaches to solve routing problems on a subset of nodes have been proposed in Raeesi and Zografos (2019) and Boyaci et al. (2021) for VRP, Rodríguez-Pereira et al. (2019) for the traveling salesman problem (TSP), and Ben Ticha et al. (2021a) for the shortest path problem.
+Such papers belong to the stream of works focusing on the so-called Steiner TSP, which was addressed for the first time by Fleischmann (1985) and Cornuéjols et al. (1985).